Malwa

 Malwa (/hi/) is a historical region of west-central India occupying a plateau of volcanic origin.
 Geologically, the Malwa Plateau generally refers to the volcanic upland north of the Vindhya Range.
 Politically and administratively, it is also synonymous with the former state of Madhya Bharat which was later merged with Madhya Pradesh.
 At present the historical Malwa region includes districts of western Madhya Pradesh and parts of south-eastern Rajasthan.
 Sometimes the definition of Malwa is extended to include the Nimar region south of the Vindhyas.

 The Malwa region had been a separate political unit from the time of the ancient Malava Kingdom, and has been ruled by several kingdoms and dynasties.
 Malwa continued to be an administrative division until 1947, when the Malwa Agency of British India was merged into Madhya Bharat (also known as Malwa Union) state of independent India.

 Although its political borders have fluctuated throughout history, the region has developed its own distinct culture, influenced by the Rajasthani, Marathi and Gujarati cultures.
 Several prominent people in the history of India have lived in Malwa, including the poet and dramatist Kalidasa, the author Bhartrihari, the mathematicians and astronomers Varahamihira and Brahmagupta, and the polymath king Bhoja.
 Ujjain had been the political, economic, and cultural capital of the region in ancient times, and Indore is now the largest city and commercial center.

 Overall, agriculture is the main occupation of the people of Malwa.
 The region has been one of the important producers of opium in the world.
 Wheat and soybeans are other important cash crops, and textiles are a major industry.

 Malwi is a demonym given to people from the Malwa region.

 History

-Ceramic goblet of the Malwa culture from Navdatoli, Malwa, 1300 BCE.
+Ceramic goblet of the Malwa culture from Navdatoli, Malwa, 1300 BC.